llingg/docs-opmanual_autolab/book/opmanual_autolab/30_localization_system/32_localization_watchtower_hardware.md

 TODO : update

-This document teaches you how to prepare a whole set of watchtower, which includes hardware preparation, hardware assembly, image preparation and setting up watchtowers in a city.
+This document teaches you how to prepare a whole set of Watchtower, which includes hardware preparation, hardware assembly, image preparation and setting up Watchtowers in a city.

 ## Overview

-This chapter will guild you what to prepare for building watchtowers and how to assemble them.
+This chapter will guild you what to prepare for building Watchtowers and how to assemble them.
 Also, we'll talk about image preparation.
-Whenever the watchtowers and the images are prepared, we would give some advices for putting the watchtowers into the city.
+Whenever the Watchtowers and the images are prepared, we would give some advices for putting the Watchtowers into the city.

 ## Before Assembly